dice-group/dice-ckan/README.md

 This repository was forked from [ckan/ckan](https://github.com/ckan/ckan).

-To be able to keep the repositories in sync, to provide this information and not to end up in merge conflicts, the additional branch [dice](https://github.com/dice-group/dice-ckan/tree/dice) was created and set as default branch.
+To be able to keep the repositories in sync, to provide this readme file and not to end up in merge conflicts, the additional branch [dice](https://github.com/dice-group/dice-ckan/tree/dice) was created and set as default branch.

 When this repository was created, the latest CKAN version was [release 2.9.2](https://github.com/ckan/ckan/releases/tag/ckan-2.9.2) (commit 1b6d917).
 That version was used to create branch [dice-ckan-2.9.2](https://github.com/dice-group/dice-ckan/tree/dice-ckan-2.9.2).
+You can compare the [changes](https://github.com/dice-group/dice-ckan/compare/ckan-2.9.2..dice-ckan-2.9.2).

 ## Installation using Docker